Sharmisha9/NLP-Project/Documentation.md

 # Understanding Output and Results
 Outputs in EDA.ipynb include summaries and visualizations, which help in assessing the distribution, trends, and anomalies in the data.
-Outputs in lstm-final.ipynb include the model's performance metrics like accuracy and loss over training epochs, as well as the final prediction results visualized through appropriate plots.
+Outputs in LSTM-final.ipynb include the model's performance metrics like accuracy and loss over training epochs, as well as the final prediction results visualized through appropriate plots.